trygve55/Housing-Price-Estimator/README.md

 Kaggle Download:

-Downloads and extracts all necessary data source files from the Kaggle competition and organizes it into a data_sources directory, ready to use.
+Downloads and extracts all necessary data source files from the Kaggle competition and organizes it into a input directory, ready to use.

 ```
 cd utils